griddb/docs-en/manuals/GridDB_QuickStartGuide.md

 ---
 # Using source code

-We have confirmed the operation on CentOS 7.6 (gcc 4.8.5).
+We have confirmed the operation on CentOS 7.9 (gcc 4.8.5).

+Note:
+- Please install Python3 in advance.
+- Please install tcl like "yum install tcl.x86_64" in advance.

 ## Build a server and client(Java)